Women-owned businesses are a fast-growing small-business category in the United States, and they make a significant contribution to the economy.

 1. They Contact You to Promote the Grant

 If you receive a phone call, email, or letter telling you you’re eligible for a government grant, it’s a scam.
-The government never contacts business owners to encourage grant applications.
+Federal agencies never contact business owners to encourage grant applications.

 Some private funders, such as the Ms. Foundation, do contact organizations with requests for grant proposals.